SolidaridadAsia/SoliBot/data/nlu/faq.md

 - How it affects the crop yield
 - How to plant sugarcane in pit method after pit preparation
 - What is the chemical control measure for early shoot borer
-- What are the irrigation intervals in each phase of sugarcane that must be given
-- What are the advantages in tissue culture of sugarcane
 - What is recommended dose of bio-fertilizer use in sugarcane.
 - Whether Cane Cooperative Societies provide loan to the farmers at subsidized rate
 - What is sugarcane smut